• Default font size

 Tax Inspectors of IRD will periodically carry out inspections at hotels to check on the accommodation charges paid by guests to ensure that the correct amount of the HAT has been paid by the hotel proprietors.
 For this purpose, the records to be inspected by the tax inspectors include the guest register, the occupied rooms report, the guest ledger, and the daily room sales report.

-To prepare for the re-imposition of the HAT, the tax inspectors will conduct pre-inspection visits before 1 January 2025.
+To prepare for the resumption of collection of the HAT, the tax inspectors will conduct pre-inspection visits before 1 January 2025.

 back to top